 The 16th century was Safed's Golden Age.
-Many of the great rabbis of the era lived, studied and taught in Tzfat.
+Many of the great rabbis of the era lived, studied and taught in Tzfat and their presence in Tzfat explains why is Safed important to Judaism.
 During this time Tzfat became known as the City of Kabbalah due to the large influx of Kabbalists who made their home in the town.

 Rabbi Isaac Luria, the ARI